About Acquisitions/Collection Services || COLIBRI Project || Collection Development Policy || Gift Policy ||

 The Library Resources Form (in Word format) must be included in all new course proposals.
 The University Curriculum Committee approved a new form in April 2008.

 In recognition of the ongoing need to protect books purchased by the library and to make then attractive to patrons by leaving the dust jackets attached, the Departments of Library Technical and Public Services have collaborated on and purchased a book cover system called COLIBRI.
 This system uses special transparent covers that are fitted and then secured in place with heat and resemble traditional book covers.
 The Acquisitions staff currently applies the covers to selected books as a part of the regular processing.
-If this process appears to promote increased circulation of the titles that are covered, the program will be expanded to include paperbacks and to provide support for damaged titles.
+Circulations statistics indicate that this process appears to promote increased circulation of the titles that are covered.

 - CoolMathPercentage Calculator